PierreGian/Periodic_Tapping_Learning_Fast_Video_Game/README.txt

 3. Was data derived from another source?
 Some of the fast human data were presented at the International Conference on Cognitive Modeling in 2020 (see Gianferrara, Betts, & Anderson, 2020).

 4. Recommended citation for this dataset:
-Gianferrara, Betts, and Anderson (2023)
+Gianferrara, P. G., Betts, S. A., & Anderson, J. R. (2024).
+Periodic tapping mechanisms of skill learning in a fast-paced video game.
+Journal of Experimental Psychology: Human Perception and Performance, 50(1), 39.

 DATA & FILE OVERVIEW